 2) Mutual visibility

-3) Trust that can hold tension
+3) Trust that holds tension

 4) Shared constraints